 “The odds of tapping a single Pokemon and encountering a shiny are debatable.
 Some say it’s 1/256 while others say it’s more like 1/512.
 I’ll discuss both and I’ll use Makuhita as a reference.

 If you tap a Makuhita, the probability of it being shiny is, let’s say, 1/512.
 Now, this doesn’t mean that tapping 512 Makuhita guarantees a shiny.
 The probability of finding at least one shiny Makuhita after tapping 512 Makuhita = 1 – the probability of not finding a single shiny Makuhita.

 This equals to 1 – (511/512)512 = 0.632 or 63.2% chance.
 That is less than two third!
 There is a whopping 36.8% chance you won’t see a single shiny Makuhita after tapping 512 Makuhitas.
 Similarly, If you tap 1000 Makuhitas, the probability of finding at least one shiny = 1 – (511/512)1000 = 0.8585

 That is still a 14.15% chance of not finding a shiny Makuhita after 1000 ‘seen’.

 Similarly, If we take the probability of a Pokemon being shiny as 1/256, the probability of not finding a single shiny after: 256 ‘seen’ = 36.72% 512 ‘seen’ = 13.48% 1000 ‘seen’ = 2%.”

 Basically, it’s just a random luck, because they are very rare and there is no way that one can increase the chance of finding a shiny Pokemon.
 With all that being said, it’s all about RNG and Probability!

-For last, all credit goes to ‘our math teacher’ kramer753, big thanks for letting us use his research.
+For last, all credit goes to ‘our math teacher’ kramer753, and big thanks for letting us use his research.
 Don’t forget to give him an upvote for his hard work!